kaage/NetAutomation_materials/Week2-assignments/README.md

 ## Putting all together

-*collect-mac-if-info-and-generate-report.yml* is Ansible playbook which calls all other plays and does everything: Collects MAC-tables and interface Up/Down information and generates report.
+*collect-mac-if-info-and-generate-report.yml* is Ansible playbook which calls all other plays and does everything:
+* Collects MAC-tables
+* Collects interface Up/Down information
+* Generates report
+* Commit changed report files to github